grafana/tempo/docs/sources/helm-charts/tempo-distributed/get-started-helm-charts/_index.md

 > **NOTE**: The [Set up GET instructions](https://grafana.com/docs/enterprise-traces/latest/setup/#obtain-a-get-license) explain how to obtain a license.

-First, you may specify the license text in the `custom.yaml` values file.
+First, you may specify the license text in the `custom.yaml` values file created above, as shown in the following..

 ```yaml
 license: